COVIDSchoolDataHub/StateAssmtDataRepository/Version 2.1/state code/New York/README_NY.md

 ## Recreate Cleaning/ Creating the combined files
 A change from the previous version is usage of only "combined files".

-These files are created from the following folders in Google Drive --> New York --> NY Original Data Files.
+These files are created from the following zipped folders in Google Drive --> New York --> NY Original Data Files.

     i) 2006-2018